devanshubisht/tp/docs/UserGuide.md

 **Format:** `edit INDEX c/NEW_COURSE_NAME`
 * `INDEX`: Refers to the index number shown in the displayed course list.
 It must be a positive integer (1, 2, 3, ...), and it should fall within the range of courses currently displayed such that it corresponds to a valid course.
 * `NEW_COURSE_NAME`: A valid course in NUS.
-Each course name should consist of a two or three letter prefix, four digits, and an optional one letter suffix.
+Each `NEW_COURSE_NAME` should consist of a two or three letter prefix, four digits, and an optional one letter suffix.
 * The existing `COURSE_NAME` for the course at the specified `INDEX` will be updated to the input `NEW_COURSE_NAME`.
 * Note that the alphabets in the input for `NEW_COURSE_NAME` are case-insensitive, and they will all be stored and displayed as uppercase letters.
 For example, entering `edit 1 c/cs1101s` or `edit 1 c/CS1101S` will both result in the course at index 1 being updated to `CS1101S`.